Paolo Melchiorre was born in 1973 in Camerino, Italy.

 In October 2007, he took a permanent position as an Assistant Professor at Bologna University.
 In September 2009, Paolo joined the Institute of Chemical Research of Catalonia (ICIQ) in Tarragona as an ICREA (Catalan Institution of Research and Advanced Studies) Professor and ICIQ Group Leader.

 Paolo has received the “G. Ciamician” Medal, awarded by the Italian Chemical Society (2007), a JSPS Fellowship under the FY2013 Program for Research in Japan, the 2016 Prize for Scientific Excellence from the Royal Spanish Chemical Society (RSEQ), and the 2019 “G. Modena” Medal from the Italian Chemical Society.
-He was also nominated Liebig Lecturer 2008 by the Organic Division of the German Chemical Society.
+He was also nominated Liebig Lecturer 2008 by the Organic Division of the German Chemical Society and he received the 2021 Pedler Award of the Royal Society of Chemistry (RSC).

 He was featured in the “Author Profile section” of Angewandte Chemie (ACIE 2009, 48, 3389).
 Since 2019, Paolo is an Associate Editor of Chemical Science, the flag-ship journal of the Royal Society of Chemistry (RSC).
 In 2020, he became a Fellow of the Royal Society of Chemistry (FRSC).